Your Property. Our Priority.

 Preventing Future Problems

 Preventing future problems with dead mouse smells in your walls starts with keeping rodents out of your home.
-Inspect your property for potential entry points (like gaps around foundations, doors, widows, pipes, or vents) and seal them up.
+Inspect your property for potential entry points (like gaps around foundations, doors, windows, pipes, or vents) and seal them up.
 Additionally, make sure to maintain a clean and uncluttered environment to make your home less appealing to rodents.

 All of our technicians are licensed by the state of Pennsylvania, and we’re proud members of the Pennsylvania Pest Management Association, the National Pest Management Association, the Professional Pest Management Alliance.